Implementing LLaMA3 in 100 Lines of Pure Jax

 print(f"\nepoch {epoch + 1} | average loss: {avg_epoch_loss:.4f}")

-Thank you for reading this far !!
+Thank you for reading!

-You can support me :
+You can support me: